jmburges/iOSPrework/README.md

 Core Data
 =========

-Core Data is a persistant data store.
+Core Data is a persistent data store.
 It is not a database.
 This is seriously one of the most confusing technologies in the iOS ecosystem, but it is something *you must learn*.
 I the integrating with APIs section you'll learn even more about Core Data and how to save both locally and sync up to the